Taiki-id31/cse15l-lab-reports/lab4.md

 ```$java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests```

 Note:
-I recompiled the file and executed it again using the same commands as I used before.
+I recompiled the file and executed it again using the same commands I used.
 As the below picture shows, the problem was resolved.

 <img src="lab-report4-image/succeed.png" width="60%">